Async-Code/EuphoriaCryptor/README.md

 ## Warning

 I am not legally responsable of your actions with this tool.
+I made that for Educal Purposes only.

 ## Final Part